alohaconnect/A.C./index.md

   <img src="doc/alohaAddPosition.JPG" height="300" width="500">
   </dir>
   <dir>
+  <h4>Student home page</h4>
-  <p>Since Sign in is not implemented, our app cannot show the student home page now.
+  <p>Since Sign in is not implemented yet, our app cannot show the student home page.
 It is similar to the company home page </p>
   </dir>

 # Developement History